 Arjun Vedantham

 I am an ECE PhD student at the University of Illinois Urbana-Champaign, advised by Prof. William Moses in the Program geNeration Transformation and Optimization (PRONTO) Lab.
-Broadly, my research interests lie at the intersection of compilers, programming languages, and computer architecture/hardware design.
+Broadly, my research interests lie at the intersection of compilers/programming languages and computer architecture/hardware design.

 While at UMD, I was an undergraduate researcher in robotics, advised by Prof. Mumu Xu in the Maryland Robotics Center.
 Additionally, I contributed to the design of CMSC141, a new introductory computer science course sequence, led by Prof. David Van Horn and Jose Calderon.
 At UCSC, I worked on benchmarking and accelerating synchronization barriers for multicore CPUs under the direction of Prof. Scott Beamer.